-The Paris Agreement is the world’s first comprehensive climate agreement between nearly 200 countries designed to mitigate greenhouse gas emissions.
-The agreement’s stated goal is to hold the increase in global average temperatures to well below 2 degrees Celsius above pre-industrial levels and limit temperature increases to 1.5 degrees Celsius above pre-industrial levels while pursuing policies to address and finance the global warming issue.
+The Paris Agreement is the world’s first comprehensive climate agreement between nearly 200 countries.
+It was designed to mitigate greenhouse gas emissions.
+The agreement’s stated goal is to hold the increase in global average temperatures to well below 2 degrees Celsius above pre-industrial levels, or less than 1.5 degrees Celsius above pre-industrial levels while addressing and financing the global warming issue.

 Who Stands to Benefit?

-The Paris Agreement may not have any significant consequences for non-compliance, but most analysts see it as a step toward divesting from hydrocarbon assets and investing in renewable assets.
-For investors, this means that the agreement could set the stage for an increase in renewable investments and a decrease in hydrocarbon investment, which could accelerate the decline in traditional energy and accelerate the adoption of alternative energies.
+The Paris Agreement does not punish non-compliance, but most see it as a step toward divesting from hydrocarbon assets and investing in renewable assets, which could set the stage for an increase in renewable investments.
+It could prompt a decrease in hydrocarbon investment, and it could speed up the decline in traditional energy and the use of alternative energies.

-International investors may want to consider increasing their exposure to renewable energies given the prospects of greater demand.
-Exchange-traded funds (ETFs) represent the easiest way to purchase these investments since they provide investors with an instant diversified portfolio.
+You may want to think about increasing your exposure to renewable energies, given the prospects of greater demand.
+Exchange-traded funds (ETFs) provide an easy way to purchase these investments.
+They provide an instantly diversified portfolio.

 The Bottom Line

-The Paris Agreement marks the first global agreement between nearly 200 countries to establish limits and track greenhouse gas emissions to keep them below acceptable levels.
-While the agreement has sparked some criticism, the move could help accelerate investment into renewable energies and create opportunities for investors.
-International investors may want to keep an eye on renewable ETFs and related country ETFs.
+The Paris Agreement marks the first global agreement among nearly 200 countries to limit and track greenhouse gas emissions and to keep them below acceptable levels.
+The agreement has sparked some criticism, but the move could help increase investment in renewable energies.
+It could create options for those who want to invest.
+You may want to keep an eye on renewable ETFs and related country ETFs.